Skip to main content

 Standard Library Functions

-HAL provides standard library functions imported from the herd and object modules.
+HAL provides standard library functions imported from the herd, object, and math modules.
 Import them using:

 ["import", "herd", ["function-name"]]